Winton

 a musical about the saving of 669 lives, world premiere

-“Anything that is not actually impossible can be done, if one sets one’s mind to do it and is determined that it shall be done.”
+“Anything that is not actually impossible can be done, if one really sets one’s mind to do it and is determined that it shall be done.”
 (Nicholas Winton)

 Author